4 Aloe Vera Juice Benefits—and 6 Things to Watch Out for

 Aloe vera can tame tummy troubles

 Aloe vera juice helps balance good and bad bacteria in the gut, which can alleviate some tummy troubles, including constipation.
 Aloe latex is sometimes used as a laxative to treat constipation, NCCIH notes.
 The latex contains anthraquinones such as aloin which help you go to the bathroom, according to the National Institute of Environmental Health Sciences.
-Exactly how much of this potent laxative is in aloe vera juice is unclear, but an aloe vera trade association sets the upper limit for safety at 10 milligrams of aloin per kilogram of body weight for aloe.
+Exactly how much of this potent laxative is in aloe vera juice is unclear, but the International Aloe Science Council sets the upper limit for safety at 10 milligrams of aloin per kilogram of body weight for aloe.
 But there’s a catch: Companies are not required to list aloin content on their labels.

 SCIENCE PHOTO LIBRARY/Getty Images